Henriknn01/wave-industries/README.md

 #  2. Research #
 A meaningfull application was one of our key points.
 Wave Industries has between the group members over 10 years experience in the offshore industry.
 Thus aiming for the shipping industry was natural.
 To further add to our project we discussed features we needed to hit to include Statistics and databases.

 <a name="plan"></a>
 ## 2.i Plans ##
+Out plan was creating a ship monitoring system using the MQTT protocol.

-We first made a plan for
+We first blocked out feature plan of the project in our [FirstDraft](documentation/firstDraft.pdf) document.
+The draft lists challanges that we were expecting for this project, aswell as early architecture drawings of our solutions.
+Already at this stage however we have made a clear GANT diagram to understand how much work is actaully possible in the timeframe given.
 <img src="images/gant.png" alt="drawing" height="200"/>
 <img src="images/timeframe.png" alt="drawing" height="200"/>

 <a name="sim"></a>
 ## 2.ii gunnerus and simulator ##
 Reliable data aqusition was important to fill database with entries.
-Gunnerus was a natural choice to simulate data for since its an NTNU ship
+Gunnerus was a natural choice to simulate data for since its an NTNU ship.
+We made a [software platform](waveBackend/BackendServices/ship_simulator.py) that can emulate values from the ship.
+This Simulator uses a [Config file](waveBackend/BackendServices/ship_config.json) that makes it easy to setup new ships and configurations.
+This allows us to test differnt ship layouts in a rapid test enviorment.

  - - - -